 - Be on time.
 Seriously.
 If you can’t show up on time to a job interview, why would you show up on time to your job?

 - Be presentable.
 Please shower.
 For the love of humanity, please shower before your interview.
 Also, look good.
 A full suit likely won’t be required, but you should wear a dress shirt and good pants or a nice dress.
-If you show up in an unwashed T-shirt and torn jeans, I have failed you as an internet guide.
+If you show up in an unwashed T-shirt and stained jeans, I have failed you as an internet guide.